alguiguilo098/quick_start_express/README.md

 To test the CLI tool locally, you need to link the package.
 Use a separate testing directory to avoid modifying files in the main quick_start_express directory.

-1. Link the Package in the Main Directory: In the quick_start_express directory, run:
+1. **Link the Package in the Main Directory**: In the quick_start_express directory, run:

    ```bash
    npm link
    ```

-2. Create a Testing Directory: Outside the quick_start_express directory, create a testing directory:
+2. **Create a Testing Directory: Outside the quick_start_express directory, create a testing directory**:

    ```bash
    mkdir ../qse-test
    cd ../qse-test
    ```

-3. Link qse in the Testing Directory: In the testing directory, run:
+3. **Link qse in the Testing Directory: In the testing directory, run**:

    ```bash
    npm link qse
    ```

-4. Run qse Commands: Now, you can execute any qse commands in the testing directory, such as:
+4. **Run qse Commands: Now, you can execute any qse commands in the testing directory, such as**:

    ```bash
    qse init